Privacy by design: Implementing privacy by design

 The European Data Protection Supervisor Giovanni Buttarelli set out the requirement to implement privacy by design in his article.
 The European Union Agency for Network and Information Security (ENISA) provided a detailed report Privacy and Data Protection by Design – From Policy to Engineering on implementation.
 The Summer School on real-world crypto and privacy provided a tutorial on "Engineering Privacy by Design".
 The OWASP Top 10 Privacy Risks Project for web applications that gives hints on how to implement privacy by design in practice.
-The OASIS Privacy by Design Documentation for Software Engineers (PbD-SE) offers a privacy extension/complement to OMG’s Unified Modeling Language (UML) and serves as a complement to OASIS’ eXtensible Access Control Mark-up Language (XACML) and Privacy Management Reference Model (PMRM).
+The OASIS Privacy by Design Documentation for Software Engineers (PbD-SE) offers a privacy extension/complement to OMG's Unified Modeling Language (UML) and serves as a complement to OASIS’ eXtensible Access Control Mark-up Language (XACML) and Privacy Management Reference Model (PMRM).
 Privacy by Design guidelines are developed to operationalise some of the high-level privacy-preserving ideas into more granular actionable advice., such as recommendations on how to implement privacy by design into existing (data) systems.
+However, still the applications of privacy by design guidelines by software developers remains a challenge.